eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience in contributing to production code bases.
 Ability to rapidly prototype algorithmic ideas in notebook environments and translate them into production code.
 	- Experience with building production code.
 	- Be easy to go from test to production code.
+	- Capable of designing high quality frameworks/toolings to reduce redundancy and ineffectiveness across components/services
 + Build system experience, like:
 	- Apache Buildr, historic open-source build system, Rake-based, gives the full power of scripting in Ruby with integral support for most abilities wanted in a build system
 	- ***Bazel***